founder-z/zeroone-docs/wai-guan/mjin.md

-# margin

-Margins can be set from Editor Page\> Appearance\> Margins.
-Margins are outside the defined border and are used to create space around the element.

-### Margin type

-Margins can be specified up, down, left and right, and are expressed by px, rem, em,%.
+# MarginMargins can be set from Editor Page\> Appearance\> Margins.
+Margins are outside the defined border and are used to create space around the element.### Margin typeMargins can be specified up, down, left and right, and are expressed by px, rem, em,%.